kalibera/rchk/doc/BUILDING.md

 versions of the object files (in `bitcode` directory).
 The binaries have encoded in their meta-data from which object files they have been linked.
-To get actually the bitcode version of the binaries, this meta-data is read and respective bitcode versions of the object files are linked (by `extract-bc').
+To get actually the bitcode version of the binaries, this meta-data is read and respective bitcode versions of the object files are linked (by `extract-bc`).

 ```
 export PATH=/home/tomas/work/opt/clang+llvm-3.6.1-x86_64-linux-gnu/bin:$PATH